LuuucasM/Imaginengion/ObsidianVault/Imaginengion/longer term things to do or fix.md

 	- rigid body component (unique)
 	- particle component (dont know yet its so far away)
 - make event manager clear and free / clear retaining capacity an option in the editor. give it some default of like 10 or something but then make it
-- maybe in the future i can introduce like saved editor states where you can like hotkey or save specific scene setups so you can use later?
+- maybe in the future i can introduce like saved editor states where you can like hotkey or save specific scene setups so you can use later that way you can hot swap like if you want to start a game from the main menu screen after working on some other scene you can quick load the main menu setup and play from there and when it ends you can quick load back to the setup that ur editing currently
-- split these mega shaders into smaller shaders so like a .vert and .frag instead of one big .glsl that we parse through
 - add a function to scene_layer to "spawn player" which is an entity which has a component like PlayerComponent which contains the data related to the player.
 	- then i can for example on scene_layer.OnSceneStart I can spawn a player -> then somehow take control of an entity with a controller component, and then
 	- Then in scene scripts like OnSceneStart you can spawn a player and then set that players "ToControlEntity" to a specified entity
 - fix bug where if you minimize it crashes because imgui begin/end children dont match
 - does alt + f4 work natively with every program or does it need to be implemented?
-- add a way to export the game into its standalone
 - make it so u cant make scenes or anything until you have a project selected first
 - Editor settings file
 - Add localization for Korean